 A Quiet Individuality

-In reality, an impressive range of what we asked for.
-True, a lot of of the on a per day basis single-origins we received were a little too familiar, just too everyday, as it were.
-Maybe good enough to get us satisfyingly awake and out the door nevertheless not distinctive enough to give us a little goose of enjoyment or surprise, to persuade us to pay attention to what we’re downing.
+Actually, an impressive range of what we asked for.
+True, many of the every day single-origins we received were a bit too familiar, just too on a daily basis, as it were.
+Maybe good enough to get us satisfyingly awake and out the door however not distinctive enough to give us a little bit goose of satisfaction or surprise, to persuade us to pay attention to what we’re downing.

-Many of the samples we received were processed by the conventional wet or washed recipe, the standard processing procedure for mainstream quality coffee.
-A substantial minority, but, (12 of 60) were processed by the ancient, however increasingly trendy, dried-in-the-fruit or natural recipe.
-However we received almost no samples processed by latest alternative or experimental methods.
-For example, we received only one sample processed utilizing a variation of the fashionable anaerobic (limited oxygen ferment) recipe and only two by the honey process.
+The majority of the samples we received were processed by the conventional wet or washed technique, the fundamental processing technique for mainstream quality coffee.
+A substantial minority, however, (12 of 60) were processed by the ancient, however increasingly trendy, dried-in-the-fruit or natural technique.
+But we received almost no samples processed by latest alternative or experimental methods.
+For example, we received only one sample processed utilizing a variation of the fashionable anaerobic (limited oxygen ferment) method and only two by the honey recipe.

-The predominance of washed coffees is not because the wet recipe is cheaper for producers than, say, the natural process.
-What it reflects is the truth that washed or wet-processed coffees are generally more reliable and predictable than coffees processed by other methods, especially when produced in larger quantities.
-Recall that in the washed process the fruit flesh is removed before the beans are dried, reducing the risk of various off-tastes developing from contact between bean and fruit residue during drying.
-(While likewise, of course, reducing the opportunity to customize such drying in an effort to achieve the fruit-forward notes enjoyed by the majority of contemporary coffee drinkers).
-Also, due to the reality that washed coffees are used in large quantities in premium or quality blending throughout the world, they are more dependably available for smaller specialty roasters looking for on a daily basis single-origin coffees of the kind we report on this month.
+The predominance of washed coffees is not due to the truth that the wet recipe is cheaper for producers than, say, the natural process.
+What it reflects is the fact that washed or wet-processed coffees are primarily more reliable and predictable than coffees processed by other methods, particularly when produced in larger quantities.
+Recall that in the washed recipe the fruit flesh is removed before the beans are dried, reducing the risk of various off-tastes developing from contact between bean and fruit residue during drying.
+(While also, of course, reducing the opportunity to customize such drying in an effort to achieve the fruit-forward notes enjoyed by numerous contemporary coffee drinkers).
+Also, due to the reality that washed coffees are used in large quantities in premium or quality blending throughout the world, they are more dependably available for smaller specialty roasters looking for on a per day basis single-origin coffees of the kind we report on this month.

-Of course, it is also probably true that some consumers who gravitate to these every day single-origins may especially welcome the consistency and familiarity of washed profiles.
-Ian Picco, Director of Coffee at Topeca Coffee, reports that “we cater to two distinct segments of coffee consumers: those who appreciate variety and like to try new origins and coffee profiles, and those who appreciate the comfort and predictability of their one favorite blend or single origin bean.
+Of course, it is also probably true that some consumers who gravitate to these on a per day basis single-origins may particularly welcome the consistency and familiarity of washed profiles.
+Ian Picco, Director of Coffee at Topeca Coffee, reports that “we cater to two distinct segments of coffee consumers: those who value variety and like to try new origins and coffee profiles, and those who appreciate the comfort and predictability of their one favorite blend or single origin bean.
 The latter group far outweighs the former, so it’s important to cater to this crowd in addition to keeping things fresh with seasonal offerings.”
-A number of roasters who corresponded with me on this month’s topic crafted a similar point.
+Several roasters who corresponded with me on this month’s topic crafted a similar point.

 A Range of Washed Coffees

-Nevertheless, coffees processed by the washed method are hardly taste-alike clones.
+Nevertheless, coffees processed by the washed procedure are hardly taste-alike clones.
 The tree varieties that produce the coffee vary, the details of the wet processing vary, the weather varies, terroirs vary.

 One thing is certain: The eight washed coffees we review this month embody an exciting and engaging range of the type.
-At the pure, bright, straightforward end of the washed spectrum, I would place the Topeca Colombia Laboyano (92), a fine classic coffee in the high-grown Colombia mode: clean, direct, with a bright but smooth acidity and modest but satisfying apricot/stone fruit nuance.
-The Speedwell El Salvador Monte Verde (92) is similarly pure in profile nevertheless dramatically softer in expression (the majority of likely owing to lower growing elevations), with gently expressed acidity, deep sweetness, and cocoa, flowers and nut.
-Remarkably, given the traumas El Salvador has endured over recent decades, it is roughly the same elegantly gentle style of washed El Salvador I admired over 40 years ago when I wrote my first book on coffee.
-Derek Anderson, owner of Speedwell, says his company focuses particularly on El Salvador, Guatemala and Colombia when looking for larger numerous coffee for long-term offerings, concluding, “We in truth do embrace the challenge to find and roast these ideal single-origin coffees that do not break the bank, nor disappear in a month.”
+At the pure, bright, straightforward end of the washed spectrum, I would place the Topeca Colombia Laboyano (92), a fine classic coffee in the high-grown Colombia mode: clean, direct, with a bright but smooth acidity and modest nevertheless satisfying apricot/stone fruit nuance.
+The Speedwell El Salvador Monte Verde (92) is similarly pure in profile nevertheless drastically softer in expression (the majority of likely owing to lower growing elevations), with gently expressed acidity, deep sweetness, and cocoa, flowers and nut.
+Impressively, given the traumas El Salvador has endured over recent decades, it is roughly the same elegantly gentle style of washed El Salvador I admired over 40 years ago when I wrote my first book on coffee.
+Derek Anderson, owner of Speedwell, says his company focuses especially on El Salvador, Guatemala and Colombia when looking for larger lots of coffee for long-term offerings, concluding, “We simply do embrace the challenge to find and roast these excellent single-origin coffees that don't break the bank, nor disappear in a month.”

 Enter the Ethiopias

-Why so a lot of Ethiopias?
-Almost certainly because Ethiopian tree varieties are unique in the world with respect to the distinctive character of their aromatic profiles.
+Why so numerous Ethiopias?
+Almost indeed due to the reality that Ethiopian tree varieties are unique in the world with respect to the distinctive character of their aromatic profiles.
 Recall that Geisha/Gesha is an Ethiopian variety.
 And these distinctive Ethiopia coffees tend to be plentiful and reasonable in price.

-Of the six Ethiopias we did review, five are washed recipe, though, again, the washed profiles vary.
-Two, the St1 Cafe Ethiopia Guji Raro (93) and the MK Coffee Roasters Sidamo Washed (93), display the sweet brightness of classic washed coffees nevertheless tempered by the gentleness and fragrant complexity particularly connected with Ethiopia.
+Of the six Ethiopias we did review, five are washed technique, though, again, the washed profiles vary.
+Two, the St1 Cafe Ethiopia Guji Raro (93) and the MK Coffee Roasters Sidamo Washed (93), display the sweet brightness of classic washed coffees but tempered by the gentleness and fragrant complexity especially linked to Ethiopia.
 I found that I used the words “suave” and “balanced” when reviewing both of these coffees, and for both cited a similar vanilla-like slant to their layered floral character.
-Carrie Chang of St1 Café reported that the Guji Raro was her “June and July sales champion” because lots of of her customers “like the soft, carefully and sweet floral notes.”
+Carrie Chang of St1 Café reported that the Guji Raro was her “June and July sales champion” because many of her customers “like the soft, carefully and sweet floral notes.”

-Three more washed Ethiopias displayed variations on another characteristic tendency of the southern washed Ethiopia type: soft and gentle, but also crisp, brisk, often spicy.
-These variations in profile could be owing to exposure to moisture during drying (it tends to drizzle in a number of of the famous southern Ethiopia regions during harvest), but there doubtless are other reasons as well.
+Three more washed Ethiopias displayed variations on another characteristic tendency of the southern washed Ethiopia type: soft and gentle, however likewise crisp, brisk, often spicy.
+These variations in profile could be owing to exposure to moisture during drying (it tends to drizzle in a lot of of the famous southern Ethiopia regions during harvest), nevertheless there doubtless are other reasons as well.
 With the Cup to Cup Ethiopia Yirgacheffe Kochere (93), the crisp, spicy, savory-edged tendency is reinforced by a darkish medium roast.
-The Cup to Cup also displays a impressively full mouthfeel.
+The Cup to Cup likewise displays a remarkably full mouthfeel.
 James Spano, owner/operator of Cup to Cup, tells us that he has offered this coffee in its seasonal incarnations for over ten years.

 The Fruit and the Naturals

 Finally, to the minority dried-in-the-fruit or natural-processed samples.
 From the 12 naturals we tested, we review two here.
 Red Rooster sent a Papua New Guinea (PNG) natural (92) from Baroida Estate, a long-established farm in the Eastern Highlands of the country.
-Most PNGs are wet-processed and often foreground a sort of grapefruity citrus brightness probably promoted by the exceptionally high PNG growing elevations.
-The Red Rooster PNG is, certainly, bright, but its natural processing appears to encourage a savory base, big body and a complex aromatic range that combines flowers, soft citrus, and a fragrant, incense-like pungency suggesting fresh tobacco.
+Many PNGs are wet-processed and often foreground a kind of grapefruity citrus brightness probably promoted by the exceptionally high PNG growing elevations.
+The Red Rooster PNG is, indeed, bright, however its natural processing appears to encourage a savory base, big body and a complex aromatic range that combines flowers, soft citrus, and a fragrant, incense-like pungency suggesting fresh tobacco.

 The champion of the cupping, at least for me (co-cupper Jason Sarley had some reservations), is the Per’la Ethiopia Durato Bombe, at 95.
-There has been a reaction against “fruit bomb” naturals recently among some coffee insiders, and I suppose this coffee might be similarly dissed, even though it does not particularly fit the lush fruit-and-brandy stereotype evoked by the term.
-Exceptionally light-roasted, and skillfully so, this is less a fruit bomb than a flowers-and-cocoa bomb, with massively complicated aromatics emerging from a juicy, sweet-savory structure.
-Paul Massard, co-founder and managing partner at Per’la, told me that the previous season this coffee had demonstrated so popular one of his customers that this year he bought enough to offer it continuously over the past seven months.
+There has been a reaction against “fruit bomb” naturals lately one of some coffee insiders, and I suppose this coffee might be similarly dissed, although it does not especially fit the lush fruit-and-brandy stereotype evoked by the term.
+Exceptionally light-roasted, and expertly so, this is less a fruit bomb than a flowers-and-cocoa bomb, with massively complex aromatics emerging from a juicy, sweet-savory structure.
+Paul Massard, co-founder and managing partner at Per’la, told me that the previous season this coffee had demonstrated so popular among his customers that this year he bought enough to offer it continuously over the past seven months.

-The Economics of the Every day Yet Exceptional Bean
+The Economics of the On a per day basis Yet Exceptional Bean

-As one might expect in regard to larger most coffees aimed at satisfying a broad range of customers, the typical retail price for the coffees reviewed this month is a reasonable one: US$1.59 per dry ounce, or around $19 for a 12-ounce bag.
-This is average for several of the coffees we rate in the 92-94 range at Coffee Review.
-On the other hand, average prices for really high-rated coffees, often microlots processed utilizing exotic techniques and/or produced from rare tree varieties, average drastically higher.
-Coffees scoring 95-96 in our Top 30 for 2021 averaged a quite daunting $11.60 per ounce, while those rated 92-94 averaged $1.48 per ounce, close to figure for this month’s reviewed coffees.
+As one might expect in regard to larger lots of coffees aimed at satisfying a broad range of customers, the average retail price for the coffees reviewed this month is a reasonable one: US$1.59 per dry ounce, or around $19 for a 12-ounce bag.
+This is average for most of the coffees we rate in the 92-94 range at Coffee Review.
+On the other hand, average prices for very high-rated coffees, often microlots processed utilizing exotic techniques and/or produced from rare tree varieties, regular dramatically higher.
+Coffees scoring 95-96 in our Top 30 for 2021 averaged a rather daunting $11.60 per ounce, while those rated 92-94 averaged $1.48 per ounce, close to figure for this month’s reviewed coffees.
 Moving in the other direction, contrast that price with the retail price of a full-on commodity whole-bean coffee, in this case Eight O’Clock Coffee: The Original, which cost $0.52 per ounce when purchased on Amazon a couple of months ago.
 Or moving up the quality chain from there, the Dunkin’ Donuts Original Blend cost $1.09 per ounce, or about the price of the least expensive of the specialty single-origins we review this month, the Cup to Cup Ethiopia Yirgacheffe Kochere.

-So, are the each day single-origin coffees we review this month basically high-end commodity coffees sold through a relatively anonymous supply chain, and dressed up with fancy names?
+So, are the on a per day basis single-origin coffees we review this month just high-end commodity coffees sold through a relatively anonymous supply chain, and dressed up with fancy names?
 Based on the 10 samples we researched and reviewed this month, the answer is no. These ten coffees would seem to have passed through a system from farmer through exporter/importer to roaster to consumer that is relatively clear and traceable.
-We find out, for example, that the highest rated Per’la Ethiopia Durato Bombe was collected from 626 farmers in Durato Bombe Kebele village in the Bensa District of the Sidama Zone, with the processing performed at the nearby Qunqna mill.
+We know, for example, that the highest rated Per’la Ethiopia Durato Bombe was collected from 626 farmers in Durato Bombe Kebele village in the Bensa District of the Sidama Zone, with the processing performed at the nearby Qunqna mill.
 This coffee was exported by Daye Bensa Coffee, the owner of the grinding machine.
-However were those 626 farmers, several of whom probably likewise work at the coffee grinder, compensated fairly for the fresh coffee fruit they brought in to make up this splendid lot?
-Many likely yes, nevertheless confirmation is difficult at this distance.
+Nevertheless were those 626 farmers, several of whom probably likewise work at the coffee grinder, repaid fairly for the fresh coffee fruit they brought in to make up this splendid lot?
+Most likely yes, however confirmation is difficult at this distance.

-Basically, exactly what might constitute a fair “farmgate” price (the price farmers must in reality receive for their coffee once the numerous, lots of additional costs essential to transform coffee into beans and transport the beans to the port have been deducted), is difficult, perhaps impossible to determine with any confidence.
-Take a look at the post in the industry newsletter Ideal Day to day Grind titled Green Coffee Pricing Transparency is Critical and Complicated for a sense of how important, yet how bafflingly complex, the fair farmgate coffee pricing issue is.
+Simply, exactly what might constitute a fair “farmgate” price (the price farmers needs to actually receive for their coffee once the several, several additional costs necessary to transform coffee into beans and transport the beans to the port have been deducted), is difficult, perhaps impossible to determine with any confidence.
+Take a look at the post in the industry newsletter Wonderful Daily Grind titled Green Coffee Pricing Transparency is Critical and Complex for a sense of how important, yet how bafflingly complicated, the fair farmgate coffee pricing matter is.

-I would conclude with two rather irresponsible, half-supported conclusions.
-1) The majority of likely the producers (both small-holding farmers and workers on larger farms) of the moderately priced, traceable specialty coffees reviewed here are not being brutally exploited like the producers of a number of anonymous commodity coffees.
-2) Nevertheless, they ought to be paid better for their work, and we should be prepared to pay more for the familiar yet exceptional coffees they produce.
+I would conclude with two quite irresponsible, half-supported conclusions.
+1) The majority of likely the producers (both small-holding farmers and workers on larger farms) of the moderately priced, traceable specialty coffees reviewed here are not being brutally exploited like the producers of lots of anonymous commodity coffees.
+2) Nevertheless, they must be paid better for their work, and we should be prepared to pay more for the familiar yet exceptional coffees they produce.

 Thanks To: